TheScientistCoco/DSND_Project2/README.md

 ETL Pipeline Preparation.ipynb and ML Pipeline Preparation.ipynb are the jupyter notebooks used in the preparation step of this project.

+Three png figures showing the visualization on the web are included as well.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.